Mohsem35/DBA/Prep for Interview.md

 When a search is conducted on a portion of text contained in a large body of electronically recorded text, it is referred to as a full-text search, the results that are returned may include all or some of the search terms.
 Traditional searches,however, would only produce exact matches.

-Yes, PostgreSQL supports the Full-Text Search feature.
+**Yes, PostgreSQL supports the Full-Text Search feature**.
 It is a powerful tool in PostgreSQL and can be enhanced by incorporating functions like result highlighting or by creating your own unique dictionaries or functions.

 ```sql
 -- create table